Fiction Children's literature Coming-of-age Identity Family Friendship Nature Ambition

-Anne of Green Gables is a book written by Lucy Maud Montgomery and published in 1908.
-It is considered a book of children's literature although it was written for all ages.
+Anne of Green Gables is a novel by Lucy Maud Montgomery, first published in 1908.

 Copyright info

-Anne of Green Gables by Lucy Maud Montgomery is only thought to be free of copyright restrictions in the United States.
-It may still be under copyright in other countries.
-If you’re not located in the United States, you must check your local laws to verify that the contents of this ebook are free of copyright restrictions in the country you’re located in before downloading Anne of Green Gables in PDF or ePub.
+Anne of Green Gables by Lucy Maud Montgomery is believed to be in the public domain in the United States only.
+It may still be copyrighted in other countries.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Anne of Green Gables in PDF or ePub.

 Share this book